 The Four Techniques of a Truly Scary Horror Comic

-Getting under your reader’s skin is about more than just showering them with blood and showing off your favourite monsters.
-Let me teach you the black arts of creating a truly disturbing horror comic
+Getting under a reader’s skin is about more than just showering them with blood and showing off your favourite monsters.
+Learn the black arts of creating a truly disturbing horror comic